jshackles/Enhanced_Steam/README.md

 **Please note, development of this project has ended.
 [You can read more about Enhanced Steam's end of life here.](http://www.enhancedsteam.com/blog/?p=256)**

+The API servers were taken offline on Feb 1, 2019, and a large number of the features that used to be available are no longer available as a result.

 If you are looking for the Firefox version, you can find it here https://github.com/jshackles/Enhanced_Steam_Firefox.